10 takeaways from our chat with Ben Stokes, KL Rahul and Smriti Mandhana

 5. The future’s bright for women’s cricket in the IPL

-Stokes, Rahul and Mandhana support the idea of introducing a full women’s IPL tournament.
-Rahul said he would “love a King Punjab’s women’s team as well” while Mandhana said “it’s the right time to start women’s IPL”.
+Stokes, Rahul and Mandhana support the idea of introducing a full women’s T20 franchise tournament in India.
+Rahul said he would “love a Punjab women’s team as well” while Mandhana said “it’s the right time to start a women’s league”.

 Meanwhile, Stokes added: “If you look at where the women’s game has gone to, especially over the last four or five years – I’m very hopeful that there’s a women’s franchise side associated with every men’s franchise side because to be able to grow the women’s game even bigger what better place than to do it out here in India.”